sunjerry019/nanosquared/README.md

 ```

 ### Stage
 The `GSC01` stage controller module from OptoSigma may also be used independently.
 If you only want to interact with the stage, then you only need the files from [src/stage](./src/stage).
+Currently, only the accompanying stage `SGSP26-200` has been implemented.
+To use another stage, make a copy of that class and modify the parameters accordingly.
+Theoretically,any stage that works with the `GSC01` controller should work with the code.
+See the [the manual](https://jp.optosigma.com/html/en/page_pdf/GSC-01.pdf) for more information.

 ## Extending this code
 The code responsible for communicating with each component are separated into different modules, which can be imported into a combination script.
 As OOP concepts have always been the core to the design of this software, any new stage/beam profiler can easily be integrated into the project by extending the base classes.